-Statutory protection under section 53D
+Statutory protection under section 53D3

-- 23. Section 53D provides that: - "(1) No duty which a prescribed person may be subject to shall be regarded as contravened by reason of his communicating in good faith to the Insurance Authority, whether or not in response to a request made by the Insurance Authority, any information or opinion on a matter: - a. of which he becomes aware in his capacity as a prescribed person...; and - b. which is relevant to any function of the Insurance Authority under this Ordinance. - (2) For the avoidance of doubt, it is hereby declared that a matter referred to in subsection (1) may be a matter which relates to a person other than <a href="mailto:-an-insurer-or-former-ins - (a) an authorized insurer; - (b) a former insurer; - (c) (Addition not yet in operation-see 12 of 2015 s.
-70) 2 - (d) (Addition not yet in operation-see 12 of 2015 s.
+- 23. Section 53D3 provides that: - "(1) No duty which a prescribed person may be subject to shall be regarded as contravened by reason of his communicating in good faith to the Insurance Authority, whether or not in response to a request made by the Insurance Authority, any information or opinion on a matter: - a. of which he becomes aware in his capacity as a prescribed person...; and - b. which is relevant to any function of the Insurance Authority under this Ordinance.

+- (2) For the avoidance of doubt, it is hereby declared that a matter referred to in subsection (1) may be a matter which relates to a person other than - - (a) an authorized insurer; - (b) a former insurer: - (c) (Addition not yet in operation-see 12 of 2015 s.
+70)2 - (d) (Addition not yet in operation-see 12 of 2015 s.
 70) 2 - (e) (Addition not yet in operation-see 12 of 2015 s.
 70) 2." - 24.
-For the purposes of section 53D, "prescribed person" in this context refers to: - a. an auditor or former auditor of an authorized insurer or a former insurer appointed under section 15 or section 4(1A) of Part 1 of the Third-Schedule 3; - b. an accountant or former accountant of an authorized insurer or a former insurer appointed in compliance with a requirement under section 35(1); and - c.
+For the purposes of section 53D3, "prescribed person" in this context refers to: - a. an auditor or former auditor of an authorized insurer or a former insurer appointed under section 15 or section 4(1A) of Part 1 of Schedule 3; - b. an accountant or former accountant of an authorized insurer or a former insurer appointed in compliance with a requirement under section 35(1); and - c.
 (Addition not yet in operation-see 12 of 2015 s.
-5) 2,3 an auditor or former auditor of an insurance broker or a former insurance broker appointed under section 72. - 25.
-Section 53D does not lay down any rules nor specify the circumstances in which the auditor is to communicate any matter to the Insurance Authority.
+5) ^{2, 3}. - 25.
+Section 53D3 does not lay down any rules nor specify the circumstances in which the auditor is to communicate any matter to the Insurance Authority.
 It provides a statutory mechanism whereby the auditor may make matters known to the Insurance Authority without breaching the auditor's duty of confidentiality. - 26.
 This section of the Practice Note contains guidance on the circumstances in which matters (which fall outside those which the auditor is obliged to report (see paragraphs 16 to 22 above)) may be brought to the attention of the Insurance Authority by way of a report with statutory protection.
 In interpreting this guidance, the auditor is advised to bear in mind the fundamental objectives of the legislation, which are to ensure that the Insurance Authority is able to fulfil its functions summarised in paragraph 5. - 27.
-Confidentiality is an implied term of an auditor's contract with the client, but in certain circumstances and under conditions specified in section 53D it does not prevail, since the auditor is entitled to communicate information or opinions on a matter relating to the business or affairs of the client relevant to the Insurance Authority's functions without the duty of confidentiality owed to the client being regarded as having been contravened. - 28.
-The matters which may be communicated under section 53D are any of those relevant to the Insurance Authority's functions under the Ordinance. - 29.
-Matters which may be reported under the protection of section 53D will only arise in circumstances where the auditor is under no duty to report under section 15A or 53E.
+Confidentiality is an implied term of an auditor's contract with the client, but in certain circumstances and under conditions specified in section 53D3 it does not prevail, since the auditor is entitled to communicate information or opinions on a matter relating to the business or affairs of the client relevant to the Insurance Authority's functions without the duty of confidentiality owed to the client being regarded as having been contravened. - 28.
+The matters which may be communicated under section 53D3 are any of those relevant to the Insurance Authority's functions under the Ordinance. - 29.
+Matters which may be reported under the protection of section 53D3 will only arise in circumstances where the auditor is under no duty to report under section 15A or 53E.
 Considerable care needs to be taken in disclosing matters arising during any tripartite meeting with the Insurance Authority as the auditor's knowledge of these matters may have been obtained while assisting the Insurance Authority other than in the capacity as the auditor (see paragraph 32).

-Examples of circumstances in which the auditor may communicate a matter to the Insurance Authority under section 53D include:
+Examples of circumstances in which the auditor may communicate a matter to the Insurance Authority under section 53D3 include: